 Unlike other copper press fittings in the market, LEAP CopperLink is a copper fitting range specifically designed for NZ plumbers and gasfitters, complying for use with NZS 3501 copper tube.

 Since the majority of our houses and buildings are built with NZ copper tubes, CopperLink makes it easier for installers to complete their jobs.
-Plumbers can also find NZ copper in most of the plumbing merchants.
+Plumbers can also obtain NZ copper from most plumbing merchants.
 Additionally, NZ standard copper is more affordable than European and other standard copper.

-A New Way To Do Copper Plumbing – Flame Free Installation
+A New Way To Do Copper Plumbing – Flame-Free Installation

-CopperLink is engineered to offer installers the benefits of flame free mechanical press joining technology as an alternative to the traditional soldering copper technique.
-This takes away the risk of fire on site and eliminates the need for nitrogen purge.
-With CopperLink, plumbing copper is now safer and more cost-effective and installers are no longer required to acquire hot works permits nor brazing every fitting.
+CopperLink is engineered to offer installers the benefits of flame-free mechanical press joining technology as an alternative to the traditional soldering copper technique.
+This process removes the fire risk on site and eliminates the need for nitrogen purge.
+With CopperLink, plumbing copper is now safer and more cost-effective, and plumbers are no longer required to acquire hot works permits or to braze every fitting.
 Since the fittings are also compatible with the LEAP copper press tool and REMS VI profile jaws, installation is quick and easy and can be completed during working hours by a single employee.

 [Image]